MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 Periodically, the solution will receive updates with new features, bug fixes, or optimizations.
 These updates will be announced as a [release](https://github.com/microsoft/coe-starter-kit/releases) on the [GitHub repo](https://aka.ms/CoEStarterKitRepo), and can be downloaded from there or by direct download at [aka.ms/CoEStarterKitDownload](https://aka.ms/CoEStarterKitDownload).
 We target releasing monthly during the first full week of each month.

+>[!IMPORTANT]
+>We recommend upgrading at least every three months.

 Install the updates by importing the latest version to the environment where you originally installed the solution.
 Select **Upgrade** (the default) to update the solution.

 > [!NOTE]
 > If you have made any changes to the flows / apps in the solution they will not receive updates until you remove that unmanaged layer. <br>
-> For every flow/app that you changed and for every child flow, go to the solution layers and remove it.
+> For every flow/app that you changed, go to the solution layers and remove the unmanaged layer.
 > ![Upgrade 1.](media/Upgrade1.png "Upgrade 1")
 > ![Upgrade 2.](media/Upgrade2.png "Upgrade 2")

 ## It looks like I found a bug with the app; where should I go?

 To file a bug against the solution, go to [aka.ms/coe-starter-kit-issues](https://aka.ms/coe-starter-kit-issues).

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]